ASKA™ 1.0 (concept design)

-On June 7, 2019, NFT unveiled its ASKA design and provided the Vertical Flight Society with an interview and details on its vehicle.
-ASKA means 'flying bird' in Japanese, and NFT says "it’s the first viable eVTOL vehicle that can both drive on the road and fly autonomously in the sky."
+Founded in 2018, ASKA™ is developing a hybrid-electric vertical takeoff and landing (VTOL) vehicle that will work both as an aircraft and ground car, that is, a drive-fly vehicle.
+The company is headquartered in Los Altos, California, USA, and opened the world’s first flying car showroom in Los Altos on April 15, 2021 to launch pre-orders of the ASKA™ roadable aircraft.
+On June 7, 2019, ASKA™ unveiled its ASKA™ 1.0 concept design and provided the Vertical Flight Society with an interview and details on its vehicle.
+ASKA™ means 'flying bird' in Japanese, and the company said "it’s the first viable eVTOL vehicle that can both drive on the road and fly autonomously in the sky."

-The announcement was made just prior to the display of a large model (1.5 m x 2.5 m) of the vehicle at the EcoMotion Event in Tel Aviv, Israel, June 10-13, 2019.
-NFT plans to fly a large (not quite full-scale) unmanned demonstrator vehicle in the first quarter of 2020.
+The announcement of the four passenger ASKA™ 1.0 hybrid-electric VTOL concept design roadable aircraft was made just prior to the display of a large model (1.5 m x 2.5 m) of the vehicle at the EcoMotion Event in Tel Aviv, Israel, June 10-13, 2019.
+At the time, ASKA™ had planned to fly a large (but smaller than full-scale) uncrewed demonstrator vehicle in the first quarter of 2020.

-In its press release, NFT announced the following details:
+In its press release, ASKA™ announced the following details:

-We set our goals high for ASKA – and achieved them:
+We set our goals high for ASKA™ and achieved them:

-The size of an SUV with a UAM range of up to 350 miles: ASKA accommodates up to three people and runs on rechargeable batteries with a range extender (hybrid) propulsion system.
+The size of an SUV with a UAM range of up to 350 miles: ASKA™ accommodates up to three people and runs on rechargeable batteries with a range extender (hybrid) propulsion system.

-Autonomous flying: ASKA flies autonomously with its unique Sense & Avoid system.
+Autonomous flying: ASKA™ flies autonomously with its unique Sense & Avoid system.
 Sophisticated AI for detection & collision avoidance in the air, dealing with air challenges by sensing, building an awareness picture and choosing the best safety action in the flight path.
-ASKA has a unique IP for autonomous systems that validates and verifies these capabilities.
-We will integrate it with existing autonomous driving systems to make ASKA fully autonomous in the air and on the road.
+ASKA™ has a unique IP for autonomous systems that validates and verifies these capabilities.
+We will integrate it with existing autonomous driving systems to make ASKA™ fully autonomous in the air and on the road.

-Affordability and mass market potential: Subscription model – ASKA is available as a subscription-based model, in addition to an ownership model.
-On a subscription basis, customers can use ASKA whenever they need it.
+Affordability and mass market potential: Subscription model – ASKA™ is available as a subscription-based model, in addition to an ownership model.
+On a subscription basis, customers can use ASKA™ whenever they need it.
 Owners could create a revenue stream by putting their vehicle into the fleet when they are not using it.
-Market demand for door to door travel: ASKA offers the comfort of all-in-one, door to door transportation, enabling you to drive, fly and drive till your final destination, without the need to change from a car, to an air taxi, and then a car again.
-ASKA’s affordability, combined with the advantage of door to door travel, will trigger extraordinary market demand.
-Mass production- we target working with automotive industry players to manufacture ASKA.
+Market demand for door to door travel: ASKA™ offers the comfort of all-in-one, door to door transportation, enabling you to drive, fly and drive till your final destination, without the need to change from a car, to an air taxi, and then a car again.
+ASKA™’s affordability, combined with the advantage of door to door travel, will trigger extraordinary market demand.
+Mass production- we target working with automotive industry players to manufacture ASKA™.
 These automotive manufacturers have the capability for low-cost mass production and high quality.
-With ASKA, people have an affordable transportation solution that enables them to live and work wherever they like, reducing the cost of living and improving the quality of life.
+With ASKA™, people have an affordable transportation solution that enables them to live and work wherever they like, reducing the cost of living and improving the quality of life.

-Minimal infrastructure investment: Because ASKA is both drive and fly, it can be parked on the street/in a garage, and charge in existing charging stations.
-For takeoff and landing, minimal infrastructure is required (a launch pad of just 20 x 20 meters); ASKA will drive in and out, whereas other flying aircraft require terminals, special parking spaces and charging stations.
+Minimal infrastructure investment: Because ASKA™ is both drive and fly, it can be parked on the street/in a garage, and charge in existing charging stations.
+For takeoff and landing, minimal infrastructure is required (a launch pad of just 20 x 20 meters); ASKA™ will drive in and out, whereas other flying aircraft require terminals, special parking spaces and charging stations.

 Green: Our target is a 100% electric propulsion system.
-The first ASKA model will have a hybrid system that works with current battery technology and still achieve our target ROI. and we are in development to have a hydrogen-based propulsion system for the next generation of ASKA.
+The first ASKA™ model will have a hybrid system that works with current battery technology and still achieve our target ROI. and we are in development to have a hydrogen-based propulsion system for the next generation of ASKA™.